 - Treat supply chain relationships as partnerships: All too often, suppliers are viewed as a transactional element in operations.
 Taking time to develop relationships and partnerships with suppliers can yield major benefits such as enhanced customer service, more favorable terms, planning assistance, etc. On your part, effective supply chain management will make you a better customer — further cementing the partnership.

 With an understanding of the pain points and advantages of supply chain management, and tips for plan implementation, you are ready to reap the benefits of an effective supply chain strategy.
-For further assistance, ATS provides a one-stop-shop for procurement support and other MRO asset management services.
+For further assistance, ATS provides a one-stop-shop for procurement support, MRO spare parts management and other capabilities.
 We are ready to understand your needs and provide a solution.
 For more information, contact us here.